GoogleCloudPlatform/knfsd-cache-utils/deployment/README.md

 | NETAPP_ALLOW_COMMON_NAME  | Allows using the Common Name (CN) field of the certificate as a DNS name when the certificate does not include a Subject Alternate Name (SAN) field.                                                                                                                                  | False                                    | `false`                               |

 For instructions on how to get the NetApp root CA certificate, and verify the `netapp-exports` command works see the [netapp-exports README](../image/resources/netapp-exports/README.md).

+**NOTE:** A service account must be assigned to allow the proxy access to the GCP secret.
+The service account will need to be granted the following permissions on the NetApp secret:

+* Secret Manager Viewer (`roles/secretmanager.viewer`)
+* Secret Manager Secret Accessor (`roles/secretmanager.secretAccessor`)

+**IMPORTANT:** *Do not* assign the permissions at the project level as this will allow the NetApp proxy to read any secret in the project.
+Assign the IAM permissions directly on the NetApp secret.

 #### NetApp Self-Signed Certificates